ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 Schedule of services framework for sectors – look at services allowed for Level 4

-IS THERE AN OFFICIAL LIST OF WHICH BUSINESSES THAT CAN OPERATE DURING ALERT LEVEL 1?
+IS THERE AN OFFICIAL LIST OF BUSINESSES THAT CAN NOT OPERATE OR SPECIFIC EXCLUSIONS DURING ADJUSTED ALERT LEVEL 3?

-During Alert Level 1 almost all businesses are allowed to operate except:
+During the Adjusted Alert Level 3 the following businesses are not allowed to operate::

 - Attendance of any sporting event by spectators.